-Sloetjes hopes Netherlands get vibe back in World Cup for Olympic qualifiers
+Sloetjes hopes Netherlands get vibe back for Olympic qualifiers

 Lonneke Sloetjes celebrates in their match against Brazil in the 2019 FIVB Volleyball Women's World Cup